Steve Ma

-Steve Ma Jingtao (馬景濤 (Má Kéng-tô); born 14 February 1962) is a Taiwanese actor best known for acting in many Taiwanese, mainland Chinese and Singaporean television series since the early 1990s.
+Stephen Ma Jingtao (馬景濤 (Má Kéng-tô); born 14 February 1962) is a Taiwanese actor best known for acting in many Taiwanese, mainland Chinese and Singaporean television series since the early 1990s.
 Most of the more notable television series he acted in are of the wuxia and historical drama genres.
 Some of his notable roles in television series include: Zhang Wuji in The Heaven Sword and Dragon Saber (1994); Lü Dongbin in Legend of the Eight Immortals (1999); Linghu Chong in The Legendary Swordsman (2000); Dorgon in Xiaozhuang Mishi (2002); Nurhaci in Taizu Mishi (2005); King Zhou of Shang in The Legend and the Hero (2007).

 Early life

 Ma was born and raised in Taichung County, Taiwan, as the second of four children in his family.
 His ancestral home is in Suizhong County, Liaoning, China.
 He attended National Taichung Second Senior High School and graduated from Taipei World News Vocational School's Department of Radio and Television with a certificate in journalism.